samed-c/pintweet/README.md

 # PinTweet Share Portal [Node.js-MongoDB]
-A web based platform for sharing twitter statuses as user based created for IDEKA.
+A web based platform for fetching, sharing twitter posts over a user based portal.
+* This app was developed for IDEKA.

 ## Description